rust-lang/reference/src/trait-bounds.md

 fn doesnt_specify_t_debug<T>(x: IsDebug<T>) {}
 ```

-Lifetime bounds are also inferred in type definitions and impl blocks.
+Lifetime bounds are also inferred for type definitions and impl blocks for any type

 ```rust
 struct Struct<'a, T> {